mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

             - Synapse analytics supports a Lake Database approach where you can use DB Templates to define relational schema of DW - while storing in Data lake
         - Delta Lake (databricks approach) adds relational storage capabilities to spark : define tables that enforce schema & transactional consistency...
             - it can batch load or handle streaming services & provides a SQL API for queries
-    - Azure Synapse Analytics:
-        - e2e solution for data analytics (analytics platform) combining data integrity, scalable HiPerf SQL server with relational DW flexibility of data lake and apache spark
-        - native support for log & telemetry analytics with Data explorer pools, data pipelines for data ingestion & transformation
-        - through a single UI called Studio - create interactive notebooks with spark code/markdown content...
-        - can use SQL or Apache Spark to query data
-        - single UNIFIED analytics solution on Azure
-    - Azure Databricks:
-        - azure implementation of databricks a comprehensive data analytics solution built on Apache Spark with native SQL capabilities & workload optimized spark clusters for analytics & data science
-        - interactive UI and cloud extensibility as it runs on multi-cloud
-    - Azure HDInsight:
-        - OSS framework support for Hadoop etc...
+    - Azure offers: *Azure Synapse Analytics*: Data ingestion, DW & Data analytics, *Azure Databricks*: vendor for Spark, *Azure HDInsight*: OSS framework support for Hadoop etc...
 Can take more admin work

 3. Analytical Data Model
     - while analysts & data scientists can work with data directly in the data store - it's easier to aggregate
     - Common aggregation of data is "cubes" metrics aggregated across predefined hierarchical dimensions that allow you to drill down/up
     - relate data values & dimensional entities...

 4. Data Visualization
     - analysts consume data from analytical models & analytical stores to create reports/dashboards etc...
     - either self service reports, or go to common dashboard view
     - shows trends, comparisons, KPIs, etc.. all with security controls and ability to export & share and explore

+### Big Data Ecosystem
+- **Apache Hadoop**: create datasets with variety of data
+    - use HDFS to store your data
+    - use MapReduce jobs in Java/Python etc... - MPP distr compute across multiple servers all running in parallel
+    - HIVE: Query using SQL
+    - Spark: Process in memory - can be 10x + faster than mapreduce
+        - can become very popular and can handle analytics, dataprocessing & ML...
+- **Databricks**: private company for Apache Spark
+    - automated cluster management and make it easy to run spark with enhancements

+- **Apache Parquet**: Open source columnar format which allows high compression (efficient storage) & fast reads
+    - supported in general by data factory, DL storage, Blob storage, synapse...

+### Analytics Azure Tools & Services

+- **Azure Data Factory**
+    - can build/define & schedule data pipelines to transfer & transform data
+    - can integrate with other Azure services, used by data engineers to ETL
+- **Azure Synapse Analytics**
+    - e2e solution for data analytics (analytics platform) combining data integrity, scalable HiPerf SQL server with relational DW flexibility of data lake and apache spark
+    - comprehensive, unified data anlytics solution that provides a single service interface for:
+        - pipelines using data factory tech
+        - SQL db engine for DW workloads
+        - Apache Spark (java, scala, python & sql)
+        - Azure Synapes data explorer: High Perf data anlytics optimized for RT log queries and telemtry data using Kusto Query Language (KQL)
+    - native support for log & telemetry analytics with Data explorer pools, data pipelines for data ingestion & transformation
+    - through a single UI called Studio - create interactive notebooks with spark code/markdown content...
+    - can create SQL or Apache Spark pools to query data
+    - single UNIFIED analytics solution on Azure
+- **Azure Databricks**
+    - Azure integrated version of Databricks platform which combines apache spark data processing, with SQL db semantics and an integrated management interface to enable large-scale data analytics
+    - used by data eng for analytical data stores for data scientists & allows data analysts to use their notebook to visualize and do basic queries
+    - can consume data from SQL database, event hubs & cosmos DB
+    - azure implementation of databricks a comprehensive data analytics solution built on Apache Spark with native SQL capabilities & workload optimized spark clusters for analytics & data science
+    - interactive UI and cloud extensibility as it runs on multi-cloud
+- **Azure HDInsight** (Apache ecosystem - hadoop, spark, HBase & Kafka)
+    - provides azure hosted clusters for apache OSS data processing tech
+    - Apache Spark: distr data processing system
+    - Apache Hadoop: distr system that uses MapReduce to process large volumes of data efficiently across multiple cluster nodes - can be written in Java or through Hive SQL API
+    - Apache HBase - OSS for NoSQL data storage & queries
+    - Apache Kafka - message broker for data stream processing
+    - primarily used by data engineers to support large analytics workloads using a variety of Apache software
+- **Azure Stream Analytics**
+    - RT streaming engine that catpures stream of data from an input, applies a query to extract & manipulate data from the stream & writes output for analysis or further processing
+    - Data Eng can use this into data archs that capture streaming data for ingestion or RT visuals/reports
+- **Azure Data Explorer**
+    - stand alone service that offers same high perf queries of log & telemetry data as Azure synapse data explorer
+    - can be used by analysts to query & analyze data that includes timestamps...
+    - SERVERLESS that builds complex data pipelines (ETL/ELT)
+- **Microsoft Purview**
+    - enterprise-wide data govn and discoverability
+    - creat a *MAP* of data and track data lineage across multiple data sources & systems enabling trustworthy data for analysis & reporting
+    - Data Eng used to enforce data govn across enterprise and ensure integrity of data
+- **Microsoft Power BI**
+    - platform for analytical data modeling and reporting used by data anlysts to create & share interactive data visualizations & reports
+    - can be created through desktop app, and published through web reports and even Mobile

 ## RT/Streaming Analytics
 - much data can be processed as a *stream* of data - enabling systems that reveal RT insights/trends or respond immediately